lino-framework/book/docs/specs/healthcare.rst

 Healthcare plans
 ================

-A **healthcare plan** is a method that can be chosen by private persons for their health insurance.
+A **healthcare plan** is a method that can be chosen by natural persons for their health insurance.
 Depending on national laws the provider can be either a public institution or a private company.

 There is usually a finite number of healthcare plans, usually each plan has a reference.